College of Letters & Science

 Political Science: 501

 Courses cross-listed in more than one department may not be counted twice toward the certificate (for example, Classics 110/History 110, and Classics 300/Art History 300).

-Candidates for Honors in the Major must have a minimum grade point average of 3.5 for courses in the major designated intermediate or advanced and an overall GPA of at least 3.3 in all courses taken at UW–Madison at the time of graduation.
-In addition they must take at least one graduate seminar numbered 500 or above, and complete a two-semester senior thesis or research project while enrolled in Classics 681–682.
+Candidates for Honors in the Major in Classics must have a minimum grade point average of 3.5 for courses in the major designated intermediate or advanced and an overall GPA of at least 3.3 in all courses taken at UW–Madison at the time of graduation.
+In addition they must take the Undergraduate Seminar, Classics 591, and complete a two-semester senior thesis or research project while enrolled in Classics 681–682.

 Latin courses 302 and below are open to freshmen with sufficient preparation.
 Credit by course examination (retroactive credit) may be earned for work done elsewhere, particularly in high school, by validating it through coursework at UW–Madison.
 The validating course must be the student's first college-level language course; and it must be taken before earning thirty (30) degree credits, and the student must earn at least a B. For Latin placement questions, please consult the undergraduate advisor, email@example.com.